Financial Literacy Insight, Growth, Help, and Teachings

 |UNIVERSITY COSTS AND UNIVERSITY FUNDING OPTIONS||EXTERNAL SCHOLARSHIPS AND ALTERNATIVE FUNDING||PERSONAL FINANCIAL RESOURCES|

-The Office of Undergraduate Scholarships has developed a campus-wide financial literacy program titled F.L.I.G.H.T (financial literacy insight, growth, help and teachings) to bring financial literacy awareness to prospective and current students.
-Within our office we have a physical library of hard copy materials, financial links located under the "External" tab in the GO System, quick links below, and access to federally provided programs to assist you in creating your own unique financial plan in conjunction with your academic plan.
+The Office of Undergraduate Scholarships has developed a campus-wide financial literacy program titled F.L.I.G.H.T (financial literacy insight, growth, help and teachings) to bring financial literacy awareness and resources to prospective and current students.
+This program takes a 3 point approach to addressing financial literacy needs at the collegiate level:

 If you are planning to attend Southern Miss in the fall directly after your high school graduation, we have outlined some helpful resources to help make sure that you have the proper knowledge to secure your financial needs and prepare your student(s) in learning about basic money management.
 Start with learning key financial terms, deadlines and procedures for our University, and where to find corresponding information.